 Once the oil is hot, add your curry paste and keep stirring.
 After it is fragrant, add your fish and lightly sear each side.
 Maybe 1 minute per side.
 Remove to a plate and add your Thai chilies.
 Stir for maybe one minute.
 Then add your coconut milk and sugar and cook on a medium simmer for 5 minutes.

 Add in your fish, shrimp and scallops and make sure they are well coated with the sauce.
 Reduce the heat to a soft simmer.
 Put on the lid and cook for 6-7 minutes.
+If using squid, add it for the last 2 minutes.

 Turn off the heat, add the fish sauce, kaffir lime leaves and lime juice, mix well and serve over steamed Jasmine rice.